Element Types

 Content Element (CT)

 Content elements are a great way to provide additional information to students.
 They fully support LaTeX and Markdown syntax and allow to include images.
-You can also use them to recap relevant course content in asynchronous KlickerUZH elements before asking a series of questions or even in between them to build coherent case studies.
-A preview on the right allows you to see how the question will appear to students.
+You can also use them to recap relevant course content in KlickerUZH activities before asking a series of questions or even in between them to build coherent case studies.
+A preview on the right allows you to see how the content element will appear to students.

 - Student View